Josh-moreton/rwxt.org/content/cookie-policy.md

 We use cookies to:

 - Ensure the website functions as intended.
-- Analyze website performance and usage.
+- Analyse website performance and usage.
 - Remember your preferences and settings.
 - Deliver personalized content and advertisements.